Kantheesangal: The Kantheesangal and St. Thomas Christians

-In c.
-AD 825 two Syrian Bishops, Mar Sabor and Mar Aphroth arrived in Kerala.
-These two saintly bishops established many churches, which were later consecrated after these two bishops - Kantheesangal.
-Later, during the Synod of Diamper, these churches were reconsecrated either to all saints or to Sts.
-Gervasius and Protasius, based on the Roman Catholic Portuguese presumption that these two Syrian bishops and all Syrian churches were heretic.
+Circa AD 825, Persian bishops, Mar Sabor and Mar Aphroth of the Church of the East arrived in Kerala, establishing many churches, many of which were later consecrated after them under the name Kantheesangal.
+However, after the Synod of Diamper, most of these churches were later reconsecrated, either to all saints or to the Catholic twin saints Gervasius and Protasius, as Sabor and Proth were not considered saints of the Catholic Church.